 Life Journey of a British Iraqi Architect Zaha Hadid

 Zaha Hadid was an Iraqi architect and artist well recognized for her design style influenced by deconstructionism and organic architecture.
-She was among the most remarkable designers of 20th and 21st century architecture.
-Zaha Hadid buildings are spectacular.
+She was among the most remarkable designers of 20th and 21st-century architecture.
+Zaha Hadid's buildings are spectacular.
 She was the first female to win the Pritzker Architecture Prize that was awarded to her in 2004.

 Zaha Hadid’s Childhood and Early Life

-Zaha Muhammad Hadid was born on 31st October, 1950 in the city of Baghdad, Iraq.
-She was born in a wealthy Iraqi family.
-Her father Mohammed Husayn Hadid was a rich industrialist and her mother Wajeeha Sabonji served an artist.
+Zaha Muhammad Hadid was born on 31st October 1950 in the city of Baghdad, Iraq.
+She was born into a wealthy Iraqi family.
+Her father Mohammed Husayn Hadid was a rich industrialist and her mother Wajeeha Sabonji served as an artist.
 Foulath Hadid, her brother, was an accountant and a writer.

-Hadid Zaha once told that when she was a child, she travelled to old Sumerian towns and cities on the southern parts of Iraq.
+Hadid Zaha once said that when she was a child, she travelled to old Sumerian towns and cities in the southern parts of Iraq.
 These trips enhanced her passion for architecture.
-In the early years of her life, Hadid Zaha studied at schools in Switzerland and UK.
+In the early years of her life, Hadid Zaha studied at schools in Switzerland and the UK.

 Dongdaemun Plaza